rantaoca/neato-sdk-android/README.md

 #Neato SDK - Android

-This is the official Android SDK for the Neato API services.
+This is the official Android SDK (Beta release) for the Neato API services.
-Importing the Neato SDK in your projects you can easily implement applications that communicate with Neato robots.
-We did the hard work for you so you can focus on implementing your apps!
+The Neato Android SDK enables Android apps to easily communicate with Neato connected robots and use its various features.

-To boost your development you can also check the *sample application*.
+To boost your development, you can also check the *sample application*.

-## What you cannot do with this SDK
-With this SDK you cannot do these things:
+> This is a beta version.
+It is subject to change without prior notice.

+## Preconditions

- - Create the user Neato account: the user must to already have a Neato account (created from the Neato portal or from the official Neato App).
+ - Create the Neato user account via the Neato portal or from the official Neato App
- - Link the robot to the user account (this must to be achieved through the official Neato App).
+ - Link the robot to the user account via the official Neato App

-## A note about Manual Cleaning
-This version of the SDK doesn't offer a ready to use way to manually control your robot.

 ## Setup
-If you are using Gradle add this dependency to your build.gradle file:
+If you are using Gradle, add this dependency to your build.gradle file:

 ``` groovy
 compile 'com.neatorobotics.sdk.android:sdk:1.0.0'
 ```

-It is required this permission to be added in your AndroidManifest.xml file:
+This permission is required to be added in your AndroidManifest.xml file:
 ``` xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

 ## Usage
 The Neato SDK has 3 main roles:
-1. Handling OAuth authentications.
+1. Handling OAuth authentications
-2. Simplifying users info interactions.
+2. Simplifying users info interactions
-3. Managing communication with Robots.
+3. Managing communication with Robots

 These tasks are handled by different classes; You’ll mainly work with 3 of them: `NeatoAuthentication`, `NeatoRobot` and `NeatoUser`

 ### Authentication
 The Neato SDK leverages on OAuth 2 to perform user authentication.
 The `NeatoAuthentication` class gives you all the needed means to easily perform a login through your apps.
 Let’s go through the steps needed to setup an app and perform the authentication.

 #### 1. Creating a Schema URL
-During the registration of your app on Neato Servers you have defined a `Redirect URI`.
-This is the URL where we redirect a user that completes a login with your app Client ID.
-You application must be able to handle this Redirect URI thanks to a dedicated `Schema URL`.
-This is tipically done declaring an Activity in your AndroidManifest.xml that can handle requests coming from this URI.
+During the registration of your app on the Neato Developer Portal you have defined a `Redirect URI`.
+This is the URL where we redirect a user that completes a login with your Neato App Client ID.
+Your Android app must be able to handle this Redirect URI using a dedicated `Schema URL`.
+This is typically done declaring an Activity in your AndroidManifest.xml that can handle requests coming from this URI.
 For example, your login activity can be declared like this:

 ```xml
 <activity